 Thanks for listening.

 Many of the new homes built these days have hard surface floors in the main living areas.
 Tile, hardwood, and laminate have become the flooring choice of most developers and builders.
 They do look good; they wear well and clean up easily in most cases.
 Even though hard surfaces have become a staple in most new homes, many new home buyers still like the idea of have soft warm carpeted areas in the family living areas.
+If you are looking for a company to help you with cleaning visit https://www.nlzcleaninglongisland.com/.
 To this end many home owners cover some of the hard surface floor with area and oriental rugs, helping add warmth and colour to a room.
 Usually they are in high traffic areas or underneath tables and chairs, places like the dining room table.
 Life happens and dirt, stains, and traffic areas show up in stark contrast to the rich colours and vibrant patterns that adorn many area rugs.

 Here are 4 tips to help keep your area and oriental rugs clean and fresh and help you enjoy them in the house for a long time.